GeminiCrafterMan/GemMugenStuff/Zero_Gemini0/Readme.txt

-Zero is still a bit of a WIP, but I wanted to get him out for New Year's, so I cut a few corners.
-Let me know about anything odd you find.
+Zero is still a bit of a WIP, but I think this is good enough for a fourth release.
+Try peeking around, see what you can find.
-My Discord is @Gemi⑨#7365
+My Discord is @Gemi⑨#7365.